 The use of Excel and VBA together can also make your life easier if you have the need of doing some analysis on data while doing an experiment.
 Some time ago I had to do a dosing test, where I dosed some powder in a container for several times in a row.
 I had to try to keep the dosed amount of powder constant by adjusting some parameters, so each time I had to measure the tare of the container, measure the overall weight and then copy the values in a spreadsheet, which would tell me the trend my weights were having and any correction that may be needed.
 After discovering that the balance allowed the possibility of printing data to a computer, I set VBA to automatically import the weight values to Excel and analyse them.
 This allowed me to avoid to copy data manually (which very often leads to some typing errors) and also to fully concentrate on the experiment itself, which made it proceed more quickly and efficiently.

 The application of these approaches to the Engineering world are infinite and fully customisable.
 These are some examples of how Excel could help with your data import and analysis:

-- Import and elaboration of weight data from lab balance
+- Import and elaboration of data from lab instrument (see example)

 - Automated batch report with statistics